-So here is our seven-step guide designed to drive the process of specifying and implementing a DAM solution.
+So here is our seven-step guide designed to drive the process of specifying and implementing a digital asset management software solution.
 It is intended only as a sample plan; yours may look different, but the underlying principles are common to all projects of this kind.
 Certainly, good initial strategic thinking is the key to building the best possible system that meets all your needs now and in the future.
 And just as certainly, the system will need rigorously efficient management once in place.

 Step One: Identify Your Reasons for Purchase

 The first step in formulating a plan is always to identify why your organisation needs digital asset management software, and how badly.